 No, you won’t have to move out.
 Your fees cover the winter break at the end of Semester 1.
-However, you will need to move out at the end of Semester 2.
+However, you will need to move out at the end of Semester 2 in October or November.
 Your fees cover you until 24 hours after your last exam.
-We are unable to offer accommodation to students over the Summer Term or vacation period as the College hires our all of our rooms to conference guests during this time.
+We are unable to offer accommodation to students over the Summer Term or vacation period as the College hires out our rooms to conference guests during this time.
 Any special requests or variations need to be made in writing to the Principal.
 See Fees – Fees and Charges.

 - Are there computer and printing facilities?

 Our Academic Centre offers all the facilities you will need for your coursework, including PCs, printer/photocopier and document binder.